georgms/information-retrieval/section_vector_space_model.md

 Notes:

-* What does the query vector look like?
+* Where to draw the query vector?

 ---